Guide to the Max Belcher photographs, 1969-1998

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-All items in the collection are open to researchers except five exhibition quality, fine prints from the project, American People: Portraits from the Philadelphia Community in the Dominican Republic.
+All items in the collection are open to researchers except five exhibition-quality prints from the project American People: Portraits from the Philadelphia Community in the Dominican Republic.
 Photocopies of each of these prints have been placed with the color photographs in the subseries for study by Library patrons.

 Exhibition: Request permission from Mr. Belcher.